Internal Medicine Residency Clinic

 Are appointments in the Internal Medicine Residency Clinic like regular appointments?

 Appointments in the Internal Medicine Residency Clinic are longer than typical primary care visits, giving patients more time to discuss questions, concerns, and treatment options with their doctor.
-What’s more, the clinic uses a “care team” approach, including a social worker and pharmacist on its staff.
-This offers providers and patients extra support for complex medical concerns.

 To become a patient in the Internal Medicine Residency Clinic, please call 360-882-2778.